 Find out how we tackle graffiti on the railway and what you can do to report it

-Creating graffiti is dangerous and can lead to train delays, especially if people go onto the tracks.
-They can also be fined up to £1,000 for trespassing on the railway.
+Trespassing to create graffiti is dangerous and can lead to train delays, especially if people go onto the tracks.
+There are fines of up to £1,000 for trespassing on the railway.

 Read how trespass and vandalism causes delays - and how we're tackling the problem.